ginocorp/planner_your_day/README.md

 ## Description

-* Javascript app used to plan and schedule your hourly tasks for the typical workday.
+* Simple Javascript app using Jquery and Moment extensions to plan and schedule your hourly tasks for the typical workday.

 ## Table of Content